 Propel Water has no added sugar, no trans fats, no saturated fats, no cholesterol, and zero calories.
 It is caffeine-free, gluten-free, and dairy-free and does not contain any of the major allergens.

-Consuming an electrolyte drink over sugary drinks like soda may be a healthier option which may reduce heart disease and benefit blood sugar levels.
+Consuming an electrolyte drink over sugary drinks like soda or sugary sports drinks may be a healthier option which may reduce heart disease and benefit blood sugar levels.

 Some of the nutrients in Propel Water are potassium, vitamin C, vitamin E, and B vitamins.
 It can help replenish water, potassium, and sodium lost during vigorous physical activity.